 Long loads require long forks.
-Extension forks were developed for this purpose and can be easily secured to the fork carriage.
+To carry long loads, you can use extension forks that can easily be fitted to the fork carriage.

-28.3 Reach forks
+29.3 Reach forks

 Reach forks are hydraulically extendible and retractable, allowing for double-deep stacking, which can be especially handy when loading or unloading a lorry from the side.
 Please keep in mind that this attachment does significantly increase the distance from the centre of gravity, which we will address in further detail later on in this chapter.